sec-o-simple/product-database/CONTRIBUTING.md

 The process described here has several goals:

-    Maintain Sec-O-Simple's quality
+    Maintain the quality of the software
     Fix problems that are important to users
-    Engage the community in working toward the best possible Sec-O-Simple Enable a sustainable system for Sec-O-Simple's maintainers to review contributions
+    Engage the community in working toward the best possible solutions Enable a sustainable system for the maintainers to review contributions

 The following rules apply: